VikramTiwari/5-ways-gcp/storage/README.md

 # Static website on Google Storage

-## Requirements

-- A domain that you own and verified with Google Webmasters
-- An active project on gcp with billing enabled

 ## Deploy

 - Create a `CNAME` record which points to `c.storage.googleapis.com` with your subdomain as host